Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Conclusion

-While the discrete model and continuum reaction--diffusion--advection equation provide accurate representations of the average behaviour of the stochastic random walk model, they do not account for fluctuations in molecule concentrations inherent to stochasticity in both transport and chemical reactions.
+While the deterministic discrete model and continuum reaction--diffusion--advection equation provide accurate representations of the average behaviour of the stochastic random walk model, they do not account for fluctuations in molecule concentrations inherent to stochasticity in both transport and chemical reactions.
 The intensity of fluctuations was found to depend strongly on the network's node density.
-This effect could affect signal-to-noise ratios significantly in signals propagating through cellular networks, in which a baseline of stochasticity can be large.
+This could affect signal-to-noise ratios significantly in signals propagating through cellular networks, in which a baseline of stochasticity can be large.
 Some chemical reaction behaviours such as regulatory switches and Turing patterns can be triggered by fluctuations~\cite{gardner-cantor-collins-2000,cao-erban-2014}.
 The consideration of the spatial arrangement of nodes of the network in stochastic signal propagation in these situations could lead to new behaviours that are of high interest.

 Numerically solving inhomogeneous reaction--diffusion--advection equations with rapidly varying diffusivity and advective velocity can be challenging.
-Sophisticated conservative finite-volume methods are often used for this purpose, since standard finite difference methods can fail to provide accurate solutions, as illustrated by our results when the metric is close to zero and the diffusivity and advective velocity have singularities.
-However, our results show that the discrete model can be used as an effective, conservative numerical method for solving the reaction--diffusion--advection equation in all situations.
-Recent work have utilised a similar approach to solve nonlinear advection--diffusion equations on regular grids~\cite{angstmann-henry-etal-2019}.
+Sophisticated conservative finite-volume methods or finite element methods are often used for this purpose, since standard finite difference methods can fail to provide accurate solutions, as illustrated by our results when the metric is close to zero and the diffusivity and advective velocity have singularities.
+However, our results show that the deterministic discrete model can be used as an effective, conservative, and explicit numerical method for solving the reaction--diffusion--advection equation in all situations.
+Recent work has utilised a similar approach to solve nonlinear advection--diffusion equations on regular grids~\cite{angstmann-henry-etal-2019}.
 Our approach enables us to obtain expressions for nearest-neighbour jump probabilities that will achieve desired inhomogenous advective velocity and diffusivity in the continuum equation for a given, arbitrary grid.